RL-for-fluid/Optimization_of_Propulsion_Direction/README.md

 If your environment is similar to ours, CentOS7 64bit and Anaconda3, you may quickly reproduce the result by running the notebook.
-Otherwise, preprepair "test.x" and "FFTW" suitable to your environment; make the excutive file "test.x" by using the Makefile and install the FFTW package in the directory "FFTW".
+Otherwise, preprepair "test.x" and "FFTW" suitable to your environment; make the excutive file "test.x" by using the Makefile and install the FFTW package into the directory "FFTW".